 - Removed topsoil and subsoil must be stockpiled for the duration of the active construction period, and utilised for the final landscaping and rehabilitation of disturbed areas on site. - The removed topsoil must be stockpiled in a berm, in a demarcated area as agreed with the ECO. - The topsoil berm may be a few meters wide but must ideally not be more than 2m high to allow light and air penetration. - Removed subsoil must be stockpiled separately from topsoil. - The topsoil & subsoil storage area must be located on a level area outside of any surface drainage channels outside the riparian zone, and at a location where it can be protected from disturbance and river flow/floods during construction and where it will not interfere with construction activities. - Topsoil and subsoil stockpiles must be adequately protected from being blown away or eroded by storm water.
 If necessary, shade cloth or other suitable measures must be used to stabilise and protect the stockpile from wind/water erosion.
-Topsoil stockpiles must not be covered with tarpaulin, as this may smother and decrease the virility of topsoil. - Handling of topsoil must be minimised as much as possible, and the location of the topsoil berm must be chosen carefully to avoid needing to relocate the topsoil berm at a later date. - Ideally, topsoil is to be handled twice only, once to strip and stockpile, and once to replace, level, shape and scarify. - Stockpiles must not be located within 50 metres of watercourses.
-The furthest threshold must be adhered to. - If soil stockpiles will be stored for an extended period of time, the stockpiles must be kept clear of weeds and alien vegetation growth by regular weeding, (or application of herbicides if agreed with the ECO). - Soil material that will not be re-utilised on site may be removed from site and taken to an appropriate site for re-use or disposal. - Topsoil removed from fynbos areas to be reused in rehabilitation areas, e.g. open space areas.
-Where possible, topsoil from fynbos areas, containing indigenous plant seeds, should be transferred immediately to rehabilitation areas rather than being stockpiled, as stockpiling kills important fungi, microbes, seeds and soil fauna.
-Topsoil stockpiles of this kind must not exceed 0.5 m in height and must not be compacted. - Note that the topsoil must be the final layer applied to a rehabilitated/ re-landscaped site, after subsoil/ spoil material has been placed and shaped on the site.
+Topsoil stockpiles must not be covered with tarpaulin, as this may smother and decrease the virility of topsoil. - Handling of topsoil must be minimised as much as possible, and the location of the topsoil berm must be chosen carefully to avoid needing to relocate the topsoil berm at a later date. - Ideally, topsoil is to be handled twice only, once to strip and stockpile, and once to replace, level, shape and scarify. - If soil stockpiles will be stored for an extended period of time, the stockpiles must be kept clear of weeds and alien vegetation growth by regular weeding, (or application of herbicides if agreed with the ECO). - Soil material that will not be re-utilised on site may be removed from site and taken to an appropriate site for re-use or disposal. - Note that the topsoil must be the final layer applied to a rehabilitated/re-landscaped site, after subsoil/spoil material has been placed and shaped on the site.

-8.6 Integrated waste management approach
+8.7 Integrated waste management approach